 Program: HMS Pathways Hometown: Ashburn, VA Undergrad: Princeton University Degrees: AB in Molecular Biology, minor in Creative Writing Interests: Surgery, LGBTQIA+ health, Latinx health IRL: writing poetry, baking, hiking, and playing video games

-Sexual and Gender Minority Health Equity Initiative Curriculum Fellow Attending Physician, Division of Adolescent/Young Adult Medicine at Boston Children's Hospital Instructor of Pediatrics, Harvard Medical School
+Sexual and Gender Minority Health Equity Initiative Curriculum Fellow Attending Physician, Division of Adolescent/Young Adult Medicine at Boston Children's Hospital Assistant Professor of Pediatrics, Harvard Medical School

 Carly is an instructor in pediatrics at Harvard Medical School and in the Division of Adolescent/Young Adult Medicine and Division of Endocrinology at Boston Children’s Hospital.
 She is the co-medical director of the Boston HIV Adolescent Provider and Peer Education Network for Services (HAPPENS) at Boston Children’s Hospital.
 Her research interests include transgender and gender nonconforming adolescents’ experiences in primary care, the relationship of gender identity to body image, and pre-exposure prophylaxis in adolescents.
 Carly received her BA in history from Yale University, her master’s in public health from the Harvard T.H.
 Chan School of Public Health, and her medical degree from the University of Michigan.
 She completed her residency in pediatrics at Hasbro Children’s Hospital in Providence, Rhode Island.